h-anjru/pucksim/README.md

 The software presented here was created to examine the scan pattern of the VLP‐16 both qualitatively—i.e., manually examining simulated point clouds—and quantitatively, via spatial statistics.
 The outputs can be examined in point cloud viewing software such as CloudCompare, and the histograms of the spatial statistics are output as PNGs.

+This software was written by an over-caffeinated graduate student version of myself in 2017.
+I would love nothing more than to treat this all to a thorough code refactoring, but life moves on and so must my research.
+I present this work as-is.

+Development of the software and analysis of the VLP-16 scan pattern is discussed extensively here:

+> Lassiter HA, Whitley T, Wilkinson B, Abd-Elrahman A. Scan Pattern Characterization of Velodyne VLP-16 Lidar Sensor for UAS Laser Scanning.
+Sensors.
+2020; 20(24):7351. https://doi.org/10.3390/s20247351

 ## How to use

-1. Use `puckSim()` to create a simulated point cloud at given flight parameters.
+- Use `puckSim()` to create a simulated point cloud at given flight parameters.
-2. *(optional)* Use `puckOverlap()` on the simulated point cloud to simulate a typical serpentine flying pattern of parallel flight lines resulting in overlapping swaths of lidar coverage.
+- *(optional)* Use `puckOverlap()` on the simulated point cloud from `puckSim()` to simulate a typical serpentine flying pattern of parallel flight lines resulting in overlapping swaths of lidar coverage.
-3. Use `puckStats()` to analyze the spatial statistics of the simulated point cloud.
+- Use `puckStats()` to analyze the spatial statistics of the simulated point cloud, **or**
+- Use `gap_plot_script` to augment the graphical output of `puckStats()` with the results of the gap characterization equations presented in the study.

 Details on each of the three MATLAB scripts are given below.